 Look around and you’ll see what I mean — watch commercials on TV, listen to ads on the radio, and pay attention to pop-ups on the internet.
 Tune in and you’ll see carefully crafted drug ads showing people just like you and me, going about their business in life, but also revealing a personal problem in need of an answer.
 Sadly, the ad won’t end with advice about developing life skills, managing personal stress, or eating/sleeping better, but instead will suggest that the best, fastest, and safest way to fix the problem is to get medicine from your doctor.
 And remember, kids see and are influenced these ads, too.

 It’s important to note that whether you call substances drugs or medicine that they are all chemicals that alter our thinking and emotions, and all have potential side-, interaction-, and withdrawal-effects.
 It’s equally important to think about how the terms “drugs” and “medicine” often give off entirely different meanings, even though they are one and the same.
-If we want to break the disturbing trend of creating an entire generation of drug users, then we as parents need to throw a stick in the spinning bicycle wheel and begin having important, critical conversations with our doctors and explore non-drug approaches to helping with life issues and problems.
+If we want to break the disturbing trend of creating an entire generation of drug users, then we need to begin having important, critical conversations with our doctors and explore non-drug approaches to helping with life issues and problems.
 Remember, there are no quick-fixes when it comes to figuring out life, and there isn’t a pill in a prescription bottle that makes all life problems magically disappear.
 Life is difficult, and kids need to realize this early if they are to develop the skills needed in life for happiness, health, and peak productivity.